bukiro/PECS/README.md

 You need to provide a config.json with your database URL.
 See config.json.example for details (hint: It's a URL.)

 Run `ng serve` for a dev server, navigate to `http://localhost:4200` and never bother to go productive.
-Run `ng build` to build the project, with the `--prod` flag for a production build.
+Or run `ng build` to build the project, with the `--prod` flag for a production build.
 CAUTION: Definitely use `--optimization=false` and configure your initial budget with `"maximumError": "15mb"` in angular.json.
 PECS is a very complex piece of code and does not take kindly to minification.
 A modern computer should have no issues running it, but mind that it requires some processing power and is not great on smartphones.
 PECS looks best in the Edge browser.

 Note: Add your custom content before you build the app.